Skip to content

 except IndexError:

-pass # Should just check if items is non-empty
+pass # just check `if items:`

-# ❌ Losing exception context
+# ❌ Losing the original cause

 try: